icy/icy_picture_modify/README.md

       Moverover, any settings of the plugin `community` will be ignored.
   * If you are using a development version of the plugin, please clean up the obsolete files (See `OBSOLETE FILES` below.)

-## Obsolete files

-  The following files are obsolsete.
-They need to be ported to new format and/or to be removed

-  * `local/config/icy_acl.php`:
-    need to be ported to `local/config/icy_acl.zml`.
-After your old ACL settings are ported to new format, you can safely delete this file;
-  * `_data/icy.log`:
-    if you are using `icy_picture_modify` version 2.0.0 or higher, you can safely remove this file.

 ## Known problems